-You might think that rocking out on an effects pedal is strictly an activity for lead guitarists, but bass solos are opportunities for you to shine, right?
+Some people think rocking out on an effects pedal is strictly for lead guitarists.
+But what about bass solos?

-There are plenty of pedals on the market for bass players to have fun and experiment with, a popular offering being the distorter.
+There are plenty of pedals on the market for bass players to have fun and experiment with, one option being bass distortion.

-Whether you’re a complete bass novice or an expert seeking to upgrade your current set up, you might find the product for you in our list of the best bass distortion pedals.
+Whether you’re a complete bass novice or an expert seeking to upgrade your current setup, you may find a good option on my list of the best bass distortion pedals.